animo/siera-cli/docs/features/environments.md

 ---
-description: The Agent CLI allows you to add and choose environments through subcommands.
+description: Siera allows you to add and choose environments through subcommands.
 ---

 # Configuration

 {% hint style="info" %}
-See the guide on how to [set up the Agent CLI](../guides/configuration.md) for more information on how to add and change environments relating to your agent configuration.&#x20;
+See the guide on how to [set up Siera](../guides/configuration.md) for more information on how to add and change environments relating to your agent configuration.&#x20;
 {% endhint %}

-The Agent CLI supports using different environments.
+Siera supports using different environments.
 An environment consists of an environment name, an agent URL, an API key (optional) and a token (optional).
 A specific environment to use can be specified in a command using the `--environment <ENVIRONMENT>` option.&#x20;

 ```yaml
 ---